Akshay-Vs/monorepo.nvim/README.md

 ## Features

-- Scans the file system to detect projects using configuration files like `package.json` and `pyproject.toml`
+- **Project Discovery**: Scans the file system to detect projects using configuration files like package.json and pyproject.toml
-- Displays discovered projects in a Telescope picker
+- **Telescope Integration:** Displays discovered projects in a Telescope picker with project type emojis and metadata
-- Opens selected projects in Neo-tree
-- Allows switching to the directory of a selected project
+- **Project Navigation**: Opens selected projects in Neo-tree or switches to the project directory
+- **Virtual Environment Management**: Automatically detects and activates Python virtual environments (.venv, venv, virtualenv) when switching to Python projects, with automatic LSP restart
-- Configurable search depth and directory exclusions
+- **Configurable Scanning**: Customizable search depth and directory exclusions to optimize performance
-- Supports adding custom project types and match patterns
+- **Extensible Project Types**: Supports adding custom project types with their own configuration files and name extraction patterns
+- **Cross-Platform Support**: Works on both Unix-like systems and Windows environments

 ## Requirements